 Clay says "guitar, not microwave."
 But Sculptor, Audiences, and Sequencer are three moves toward the microwave.

-Kareem's stated design philosophy – make Clay powerful for power users, not easy for everyone – is internally consistent and has produced 10x/10x/6x growth (2022/2023/2024, stated by Clay in tender offer blog, May 2025).
-But every product launched at the Sculpt 2025 conference was aimed at reducing the expertise required to use Clay.
+Kareem's stated design philosophy – make Clay powerful for power users, not easy for everyone – is internally consistent and has produced 10×/10×/6× revenue growth across 2022–2024.
+But every product launched at Sculpt 2025 – Clay's annual GTM conference – was aimed at reducing the expertise required to use Clay.
 The company hasn't resolved whether the learning curve is a feature to preserve or a bug to fix.
+There's a deeper reason the simplification matters: "GTM engineer" is a real but still-new role, and the bet that technical people run go-to-market will take years to play out.
+The people adopting Clay now are mostly marketers and growth operators – and for them, simplicity isn't a dilution of the vision, it's the bridge to it.

 Clay reached $100M ARR by being excellent for a specific persona: the technically-minded GTM engineer who treats outbound like a software problem.
-The $3.1B valuation – double Apollo's at similar revenue – implies a future where Clay serves every GTM team.
+The $5B valuation (a January 2026 secondary) sits well above Apollo's last mark of $1.6B (a 2023 primary round) at roughly half Apollo's revenue – different pricing mechanics, so read the gap as directional, not like-for-like – yet it still implies a future where Clay serves every GTM team.
 Those are not the same product.

 ~$2.5M seed (2017, First Round Capital) → ~$12.5M Series A (2019, Sequoia) → $46M Series B (June 2024, Meritech, $500M valuation) → $40M Series B Expansion (January 2025, Meritech, $1.25B valuation) → $100M Series C (August 2025, CapitalG, $3.1B valuation).
 Total equity raised: ~$202M USD.
 No debt identified in any round.